IMT-2020-Kotlin-Developers/GoodMerchant/README.md

  * Manually entering the product name or passing the URL of the product image to search for the product
  * Display of products similar to it sorted by price from various e-commerce sites in the form of a scrollable list
  * Detailed page of every product
- * Redirection to the website of the choosen product by clicking on the 'BUY NOW' button
+ * Redirection to the website of the chosen product by clicking on the 'BUY NOW' button

 # Technologies,Libraries and Packages Used